Walter Kwok: Later chairmanship

-As a result of his kidnapping ordeal, Kwok reportedly developed deep psychological problems, and while he retained the titles of chairman and chief executive, his two brothers Thomas and Raymond controlled day-to-day operations of the group.
+As a result of his kidnapping ordeal, Kwok reportedly developed deep psychological problems.
+While Kwok retained the titles of chairman and chief executive, his two brothers Thomas and Raymond controlled day-to-day operations of the group.

 Under Kwok's later chairmanship, press reported that a former girlfriend, Ida Tong, had become increasingly influential in decision making.
 This influence has led to business decisions by Kwok that departed from its previous conservative model, and without the consensus of his brothers.

 Ouster

 On 18 February 2008, Sun Hung Kai Properties issued a statement saying Kwok would take a temporary leave of absence for personal reasons with immediate effect.
 Kwok later issued a statement stating he would take a personal holiday to travel to the United States, Beijing and other cities in the coming two to three months, adding he would resume his duties on his return.
 However, Kwok was formally removed as the chairman on 27 May, with his mother Kwong Siu-hing taking over as chairperson.
 Kwok remained as one of the non-executive directors until his resignation in 2014.

 The Sing Tao Daily and sister publication The Standard reported that the family matriarch Kwong Siu-hing, wielding the holding of the Sun Hung Kai trust, intervened to oust Kwok from his chairman position to protect the family's interests.
 It was said that Tong's influence as Kwok's mistress of four years had caused friction with his brothers.

 Kwok founded Empire Group Holdings in 2010.
 Empire Group Holdings was incorporated in Hong Kong, and was notable for forming joint ventures with other real estate developers in the bidding of the leasehold of Government Land, such as the Hong Kong Ferry in August 2016 and Sino Land in October 2016.
 The group also acquired the rights to re-develop and operate the former site of the Mariners' Club in Tsim Sha Tsui, despite not owning the re-developed properties.

 In 2012, Kwok's younger brothers Thomas and Raymond, as well as Rafael Hui, previously the second-highest ranking government official in Hong Kong, were arrested by the city's anti-corruption agency on suspicion of bribery.
-Thomas Kwok and Rafael Hui were sentenced to prison terms while Raymond Kwok was acquitted.
-It has been suggested that Walter Kwok, who was not arrested, was the one who passed information to the authorities, supposedly in revenge for his ouster from Sun Hung Kai Properties a few years earlier.
+Thomas Kwok and Rafael Hui were sentenced to prison, while Raymond Kwok was acquitted.
+It is suggested that Walter Kwok, who was not arrested, provided information to the authorities in retaliation for his ousting from Sun Hung Kai Properties.

 Kwok also sued his brothers to revoke the agreement on the distribution of the family fortune.
 According to his testimony in the court proceedings, he received some real estate in the United States, but of lesser value than what his brothers received.